wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/visuals.md

 ### [New Vegas Mesh Improvement Mod](https://www.nexusmods.com/newvegas/mods/74295)

 Optimizations and fixes for a large selection of meshes in the base game and DLC.

+#### Installation:

+- Main File - New Vegas Mesh Improvement Mod

 ### [MAC-TEN](https://www.nexusmods.com/newvegas/mods/83815)